Peaks

 - Climb the Matterhorn (4478m)

-- En suite rooms in Chamonix on twin shared basis when available
+- En suite rooms in Chamonix

 - Hand-picked Adventure Base mountain guides